Porsche 911 Review

 The Porsche 911 is the definition of a usable sports car.
-It’s devastatingly quick but also easy to live with everyday just so long as you don’t need proper rear seats
+It’s devastatingly quick but also easy to live with everyday, just so long as you don’t need proper rear seats

 The way the Porsche 911 deals with corners is as impressive as its performance in a straight line.
-The powerful brakes give you bags of confidence to barrel into bends, cornering grip in the dry is almost infinite and, even when it does eventually run out, you get fair warning because the steering feels hard-wired to the front tyres.
+Its powerful brakes give you bags of confidence to barrel into bends, cornering grip in the dry is almost infinite and, even when it does eventually run out, you get fair warning because the steering feels hard-wired to the front tyres.

-But the 911 is just as good at rolling up its sleeves and getting to work on the dirty business that is normal driving.
+But the 911 is just as good at rolling up its sleeves and getting to work on the dirty business that is everyday driving.
 On the motorway it’s a quiet cruiser, has plenty of standard safety kit and is available with autonomous driving aids that pretty much do your job for you.

 The excellent forward visibility that helps you place the 911 perfectly in bends pays dividends in town when you’re inching through width restrictors.
-It’s even a piece of cake to park thanks to the large back window and standard high-definition rear-view camera.
+It’s even a piece of cake to park thanks to its large back window and standard high-definition rear-view camera.
 It’s this all-round ability that marks the Porsche out from uncompromising sports cars from the likes of Ferrari.